Michael Mercier, President of Screen Education, today delivered the Common Hour lecture to the Freshman class of Hiram College in Hiram, OH.

 Michael Mercier, President of Screen Education, spoke to the October Loveland Educating Against Alcohol and Drugs (LEAAD) Coalition Meeting today about tech addiction --- its causes and consequences.
 The LEAAD Coalition is comprised of a team of teachers, staff, administrators, and resource officers.
 The meeting was held at Loveland Middle School in Loveland, OH.

-This weekend Screen Education partnered with Hiram College to provide Hiram College students with a digital detox experience.
+This weekend Screen Education partnered with Hiram College to provide Hiram College students with a digital detox retreat experience.